The Shipping Law Review: South Korea

 The court will have the vessel valued and its condition appraised.
 Meanwhile, other claimants against the shipowner or those entitled to a maritime lien can file their claims with the court.
 Within one month of the expiry of other claimants' filing period, the court will have a notification of the court sale published in newspapers.
 The court will determine the highest bidder and decide whether to approve the sale.
 The sale proceeds will be distributed to the claimants and the shipowner according to the priority listings determined after the hearing for the distribution of the proceeds.

-Korea has ratified the following international conventions in respect of safety: the Load Lines Convention and its 1988 Protocol, the Tonnage Convention, the COLREGs, the International Convention for Safe Containers 1972, the STCW Convention, the Search and Rescue Convention, the INMARSAT Convention, the FAL Convention and SUA and its 1988 Protocol.
-The legislation in this respect includes the Ship Safety Act and the Maritime Safety Act along with relevant presidential decrees and public notifications, which set out requirements and restrictions incorporated from foregoing conventions.
+Korea has ratified the Load Lines Convention and its 1988 Protocol, the Tonnage Convention, the COLREGs, the International Convention for Safe Containers 1972, the STCW Convention, the Search and Rescue Convention, the INMARSAT Convention, the FAL Convention and SUA and its 1988 Protocol.
+The domestic legislation in this respect includes the Ship Safety Act, the Maritime Safety Act, relevant presidential decrees and public notifications, which set out requirements and restrictions incorporated from the aforementioned conventions.

-Korea is one of the white list countries of the IMO.
+Korea is one of the countries on the International Maritime Organization's STCW White List.

 ii Port state control

-Under the above regulations, in 2018, the port authority under the MOF inspected 2,922 vessels (inspection rate of 29.4 per cent) and detained 67 vessels (detention rate of 2.3 per cent).
+Under the above regulations, in 2020, the port authority under the MOF inspected 2,043 vessels and detained 63 vessels (detention rate of 3.1 per cent).29

 iii Registration and classification

 There are two registries applicable to ships in South Korea.
-One ship register is managed by the courts, which provides information on ownership, bareboat charter and registrable securities such as mortgages and other registrable encumbrances such as court arrest orders and injunction orders.
-The other ship register is operated by regional port authorities, which deal mainly with administrative issues when obtaining trading licences as well as the particulars on the ship.
+One ship register is managed by the courts, which provides information about ownership, bareboat charter and registrable securities, such as mortgages, and other registrable encumbrances, such as court arrest orders and injunction orders.
+The other ship register is operated by the regional port authorities, which deal mainly with administrative issues when obtaining trading licences as well as the particulars about the ship.

 Many members of the International Association of Classification Societies operate in Korea, as Korea is renowned for its shipping and shipbuilding businesses.
-Among others, the Korean Register is authorised by the Korean government to conduct annual and temporary ship surveys and issue certificates on behalf of the government.
+Among others, the Korean Register and Bureau Veritas are authorised by the Korean government to conduct annual and temporary ship surveys and to issue certificates on behalf of the government.

-It seems to be generally accepted that a classification society will be held liable for the damages caused to others due to its neglect of duty of care to monitor and supervise the building of a defect-free ship, although there is not yet any published case directly addressing this issue.
-In a recent district court case involving dual classification for the same ship, the issue of whether a classification society shall be liable for the damages to others due to the neglect of duty of care by another society in approving defective designs wherein the former is supposed to accept the other's designs as approved and only monitor and supervise the shipbuilding as per such designs had to be determined; the first instance court held that the former classification society shall not be liable.
+It seems to be generally accepted that a classification society will be held liable for the damage caused to others by its neglect of duty of care to monitor and supervise the building of a defect-free ship, although there is not yet any published case directly addressing this issue.
+In a 2018 district court case involving dual classification for the same ship, the issue to be determined was whether a classification society shall be liable for damage to others due to the neglect of duty of care by another society in approving defective designs wherein the former is supposed to accept the other's designs as approved and only monitor and supervise the shipbuilding as per those designs; the first instance court held that the former classification society shall not be liable.30

 iv Environmental regulation